 This time they find themselves in what could be described as the wilderness between San Francisco and San Jose to test whether it’s possible to swim as fast in syrup as in regular pool water.
-The fact that syrup is 500 times thicker than water speaks in its favor, as it’s possible to generate more forward-driving force.
-The drawback, naturally, is that the resistance is also 500 times greater.
+The fact that syrup is 500 times thicker than water speaks in its favor as it’s possible to generate more forward-driving force in it.
+Unfortunately, the resistance is also 500 times greater.

-This question appears to contain no benefit whatsoever for humankind, but has nevertheless fascinated people ever since the seventeenth century.
+Finding the answer to this quandary appears to contain no benefit whatsoever for humankind, but has nevertheless fascinated people ever since the seventeenth century.
 When Isaac Newton wrote his book Principia Mathematica, he argued that viscosity plays a role in how fast an object is able to move through a liquid.
-His contemporary competitor Christiaan Huygens disagreed, which meant that Newton was forced to compromise in his book, as well as giving an account of Huygens’ theory.
+His contemporary competitor Christiaan Huygens disagreed, forcing Newton to compromise in his book, as well as include Huygens’ theory.

-The syrup experiment had been carried out once before – in 2003 in a pool at the University of Minnesota.
-In order to carry out the experiment, they had been forced to apply for 22 different permits, including being allowed to flush out crazy quantities of syrup into the municipal water system.
+The syrup experiment had been carried out once before—in 2003 in a pool at the University of Minnesota.
+In order to carry out the experiment, the experimenters had been forced to apply for 22 different permits, including being allowed to flush crazy quantities of syrup into the municipal water system.

-The Mythbusters team had constructed two simple, but accurately measured, 25 yard pools with the help of an excavator, chipboard, styrofoam and treated fiber cloth.
+The Mythbusters team had constructed two simple but accurately measured 25-yard pools with the help of an excavator, chipboard, styrofoam and treated fiber cloth.
 One of the pools was filled with 1,400 cubic feet of water and the other with the same amount of syrup mixture.
 Both Adam and Jamie swam.
-Adam was a few tenths of a second slower in syrup than in water, whereas Jamie got worn out so quickly that his swimming was not considered living up to any scientific standards whatsoever.
-The fact that Jamie was in poor shape was nothing new, which is why they had called Olympic champion Nathan Adrian.
+Adam was a few tenths of a second slower in syrup than in water whereas Jamie got worn out so quickly that his swimming didn’t live up to any scientific standards whatsoever.
+The fact that Jamie was in poor shape was nothing new, which is why they called Olympic champion Nathan Adrian.

-The swimming of Adam Savage and Nathan Adrian in their roles as Mythbusters showed the following results: 1) The denser the syrup mixture, the lower the speed.
-2) The more experienced the swimmer, the more he or she has to gain by swimming in pool water.
-3) The decreased visibility in the syrup mixture may have affected the direction of the swimmers and hence their speed.
-4) Both of them were unable to rule out that it could be possible to swim as fast in syrup as in water if they were to train more.
-Nathan Adrian said that it felt as if his technique was unsuited for syrup.
+The swimming of Adam Savage and Nathan Adrian in their roles as Mythbusters produced the following results:

+The denser the syrup mixture, the lower the speed.

+The more experienced the swimmer, the more he or she has to gain by swimming in pool water.

+The decreased visibility in the syrup mixture may have affected the direction of the swimmers and hence their speed.

+Both of them felt that it might be possible to swim as fast in syrup as in water if they were to train more.
+Nathan Adrian said that his current technique was unsuitable for syrup.

-Using animals as mentors
+Using Animals as Mentors

-Man is a unique swimmer, but may still benefit from our animal friends.
+Humans are unique swimmers, but may still learn from their animal friends.
 The physics behind water striders walking on the surface shows us that it’s unnecessary to spend time on walking or floating on top of the water.
-Rowers teach us the importance of having a stable upper body linking our movements together, whereas fish teach us to be streamlined in the water.
+Rowers teach us the importance of having a stable upper body linking our movements together whereas fish teach us to be streamlined in the water.

 So what about the penguins of Madagascar?
 Despite the fact that they’re fun to watch, there’s much to learn from their movement patterns.
-Having strong upper body muscles to drive the body forward in a streamlined position is exactly what fast swimmers try to accomplish (with the exception of breaststroke swimmers).
+Having strong upper body muscles to drive the body forward in a streamlined position is exactly what fast swimmers try to accomplish (except breaststroke swimmers).

-The perhaps most exciting aspect of the discovery of the penguins’ layer of air creating less resistance is the realization that there are additional future groundbreaking discoveries to be made in research on human swimming.
+Perhaps the most exciting aspect of the discovery of the penguins’ layer of air creating less resistance is the realization that there are additional future groundbreaking discoveries to be made in human swimming research.
 Swimming styles will be refined.
-Records will be broken.
-Even the absolute best.
+Records will be broken—even the absolute best.

 Eight animal swimmers